Todd Salamone, Benzinga Talk Retail Sentiment Analysis [VIDEO]

 BENZINGA

-Have a good one.7 ESG Stocks that are Leading the Way to a Better World
+Have a good one.7 Defense Stocks to Buy as Global Tensions Continue to Grow

 .